 There are many nudists resorts across the US and abroad.
 Most people going to these resorts are non-playing nudists, but there are usually a suitable number of swingers also enjoying the freedom.
 Most nudist resorts allow children, so any heavy flirting or frisky business needs to be kept inside your room.

 A general tip for spotting likely swingers at a nudist resort is to look at their bodies and grooming.
 Nudists tend to let things grow down below, while swingers usually keep things very tidy and groomed.
-Of course, this is not a 100% accurate, so be careful when meeting new people at these resorts.
+Of course, this is not 100% accurate, so be careful when meeting new people at these resorts.
 The ratio of swingers tends to increase on the weekends, so plan accordingly.

 Some of the more popular swinger-friendly nudist resorts are Freedom Acres in California, Rooftop Resorts and Caliente Resorts in Florida, Paradise Valley in Georgia, Live Oaks and Riverside Ranch in Texas, and Cap d’Agde in France.
 Just remember that these are primarily nudist resorts so don’t assume everyone is a swinger.
 A subtler approach usually delivers better results & avoids upsetting other people.